Frequently Asked Questions

 Compliance for Internet, Web Based Activities, and Personal Communications

 You cannot do something indirectly that you would not be able to do directly.
 Therefore, these sites can be used to facilitate authorized transactions, but you cannot use them to perform a transaction which would be in violation of U.S. law.
-For example, the Cuban Assets Control Regulations authorize any U.S. person to send $2000 per quarter to any individual in Cuba.
-The U.S. remitter can use a third-country provider to send these funds to Cuba.
-If the person attempts to send more than $2000 per quarter to any one individual, however, he or she may be in violation of U.S. law and subject to penalties.
+For example, the Cuban Assets Control Regulations (CACR) authorize any U.S. person to send $1,000 per quarter to close relatives in Cuba, provided that the recipient is not a prohibited official of the Government of Cuba, as defined in § 515.337 or a prohibited member of the Cuban Communist Party, as defined in § 515.338, or a close relative of such persons, as defined in § 515.339.
+See 31 CFR § 515.570(a) and (j) for additional applicable conditions.
+Subject to those conditions, the U.S. remitter can use a third-country provider to send these funds to Cuba.
+If the person attempts to send more than $1000 per quarter to any one individual, however, he or she may be in violation of U.S. law and subject to penalties.
 Another example is booking unauthorized travel to Cuba using an internet travel service provider in a third country.
 Spending money on unauthorized travel-related transactions involving Cuba is prohibited by the CACR, regardless of how the travel is booked or how it is paid for.
 The fact that the trip was booked through a third-country company, either in person or over the internet, is irrelevant.

 Complying with United States sanctions policy presents unique challenges to institutions that operate exclusively on the Internet.
 The Internet has often been thought of as an "anonymous venue" in that e-commerce transactions can be conducted in relative privacy with little or no face-to-face contact among the parties in a transaction.
 This anonymity creates a significant challenge for Internet businesses that wish to satisfy their due diligence requirements.